 However, there are a variety of other health issues that are of heightened concern for members of the LGBT community.

 The oldest and largest organization in the world dedicated to the health and welfare of LGBT individuals is the GLMA: Health Professionals Advancing LGBT Equality organization.
 (In fact, the organization has been around so long that it predates the existence of the LGBT acronym.)
-The GLMA, founded in 1981, advocates for LGBT medical practitioners and LGBT patients.
+The GLMA, founded in 1981, advocates for LGBT medical practitioners and LGBTQ patients.

 The GLMA has identified a number of health issues that have an outsized impact on LGBT persons, and which we would strongly urge our patients to bring up with their doctors.
 These issues include: